fish-shell/fish-shell/CONTRIBUTING.rst

 Of course not everything is required always - if you just want to contribute something to the documentation you'll just need Sphinx, and if the change is very simple and obvious you can just send it in.
 Use your judgement!

+Once you have your changes, open a pull request on https://github.com/fish-shell/fish-shell/pulls.

 Guidelines
 ==========